SaaS SEO: Boost Your Online Presence in 8 Steps

 SEO is a cost-effective SaaS marketing strategy.
 As mentioned above, SEO does not kick in right away.
 It takes time to convince Google that your site is an authority in your niche.

-What’s more, you end up spending less while still driving more qualified leads to your website.
+What’s more, you end up spending less while still driving more qualified leads to your website – a perfect snowball effect.
 Even the content you produced in the early stages will start to rank.
 That’s the compounding effect of SEO.
-That lowers your customer acquisition costs.
+And you can expect this to lower your customer acquisition costs considerably.

 This is in contrast to other marketing techniques like PPC.
-Sure, you may be able to get customers as soon as your first paid campaign goes live.
-However, it won’t be long before you’re pulled into more competitive keywords and forced to spend more per click.
-This is far from sustainable.
+Paid campaigns can get you leads and customers as soon as the campaign goes live.
+But then it won’t be long before you’re pulled into more competitive keywords and forced to spend more per click.
+This is not very sustainable, right?

 3. SEO Supports Other Marketing Channels